|14g Niobium (1.6mm Wire Diameter)|

 Niobium Jump Rings - Cleaning

 Oils from the skin can make your Niobium seem dull.
-To clean Niobium, use a window cleaner to polish.
+To clean Niobium, use a window cleaner (such as Windex) to polish.
 Rinse and dry your piece completely to bring back the shine.

 Niobium Jump Rings - Specifications